 - The antifreeze used in cars is extremely poisonous, even in very small quantities.
 An animal walking through a spill and then licking its pads can easily ingest enough to cause fatal kidney damage.
 Be sure to carefully wipe up any spills, and consider using products that contain propylene glycol rather than ethylene glycol.

 - Some deicing products can be irritating to your pet’s feet and to their digestive systems if ingested.
 Washing feet after a walk can help.
-And consider using a deicing product specially formulated to be friendlier to pets, such as Safe Step Sure Paws from North American Salt Company.
-Sure Paws dissolves quickly so it doesn’t clump around the pads of the paw, and it doesn’t burn or sting paws that have cracked from the cold.
+And consider using a deicing product specially formulated to be friendlier to pets, such as Safe Step Sure Paws from Compass Minerals.
+Sure Paws is an all-natural deicer that dissolves quickly so it doesn’t clump around the pads of the paw.
+It also doesn’t contain the same irritating chemical ingredients as other ice melters, so it doesn’t burn or sting paws that may have cracked from the cold.

 The website of the American Society for the Prevention of Cruelty to Animals (ASPCA) also offers the following advice: